 - Hangers— We prefer wire hangers because it’s easy to attach clothing to them with safety pins so that they don’t end up falling on the floor.
 Child-sized wire hangers are best in the smaller sizes.
-Here’s our blog post on where to get them and why we like them: Where Do I Get Hangers?
+Currently there is a hanger shortage so you can contact Tina for info on how to get some.

 - Ziplock bags

 - Plastic wrap